 Trump's Lawyer Sues BuzzFeed, Fusion GPS Over Russia Dossier

-President Trump's longtime attorney is suing the research firm that complied the infamous Russia dossier on President Trump and the news website BuzzFeed, which published it.
+President Trump's longtime attorney is suing the research firm that compiled the infamous Russia dossier on President Trump and the news website BuzzFeed, which published it.

 Michael Cohen announced the lawsuit on Twitter, saying "enough is enough of the #fake #RussianDossier."
 He went on: "Just filed a defamation action against @BuzzFeedNews for publishing the lie filled document on @POTUS @realDonaldTrump and me!"